 Her own choreographic work consists of transdisciplinary collaborations and site-specific performances combining different theatrical tools, contemporary music and visual arts.
 Her latest co-productions include Sarastuksia (Dawnings, 2017), as part of of the official Finland 100 programme, and Susurrus (2017-), initiated with Australian choreographer Renae Shadler.
 Susurrus was presented among others at Tomas Saraceno´s exhibition ON AIR at the Palais de Tokyo Museum in Paris in 2018.

-Alongside her artistic work she regularly teaches at institutions such as the University of the Arts Helsinki as well as special pedagogical projects.
-Her artistry has been recognized by a Ballet/Tanz Year Book nomination as one of the most remarkable female performers of 2008, as well as numerous grants and residencies, including Saari Residency and the Bogliasco Foundation Fellowship.
-Nurmela holds an MA in Dance pedagogy (University of the Arts Helsinki, 2007) and a BA in Dance (Folkwang University, 2002).
-Nurmela also studied Dance and Movement Therapy at Eino Roiha Institute (University of Jyväskylä, 2013–2014).
+Alongside her artistic engagements she is working as a guest teacher at various institutions and special pedagogical projects.
+She is part time lecturer in the MA Degree Programme in Dance Pedagogy at University of the Arts Helsinki .
+Her artistry has been recognized by a Ballet/Tanz Year Book nomination as one of the most remarkable female performers of 2008, as well as by numerous grants and residencies, including Saari Residency and the Bogliasco Foundation Fellowship.
+Nurmela holds an MA in Dance pedagogy (University of the Arts Helsinki, 2007) and a BA in Dance (Folkwang University, 2002) and she has also studied Dance and Movement Therapy at Eino Roiha Institute (University of Jyväskylä, 2013–2014).